Hey, guess what?! Christmas Day will be 25th December again this year!

 It happens every year, yet it still catches us by surprise.
-Once again, Christmas will be 25th December this year, so December is likely to be an expensive month.
+December is likely to be an expensive month, so now is the time to start cutting back a little bit and start saving.
 The more you have saved ready for Christmas the easier your Christmas will be – why not join many of our members by saving regularly in our Christmas Club?

-The Christmas season can be stressful; family get-togethers, Christmas Day dinner, parties, presents to purchase, entertaining the kids, short of money, etc. The more organised you are then the easier it will be.
-Here’s our tips for a easier Christmas:
+The Christmas season can be stressful; family get-togethers, Christmas Day dinner, parties, presents to purchase, entertaining the kids, feeling short of money and bills to pay, etc. The more organised you are then the easier it will be.
+Here’s our top Christmas tips for an easier time this year:

 - Budget– we know you don’t want to, but making a list of things you will need for Christmas and estimating how much they will cost is a great way to have a Happy Christmas.
 Our Christmas Budget sheet is your starting point.
 Download as a PDF or Excel spreadsheet.